-Refer to "Configuring the OOB management port to be a member of a management VRF" and "Configuring the OOB management port to be a member of a management VLAN."
+Refer to "Configuring the OOB management port to be a member of a management VRF".

 Only packets that are specifically addressed to the management port MAC address or the broadcast MAC address are processed by the Layer 2 switch or Layer 3 switch.
 All other packets are filtered out.
 No packet received on a management port is sent to any in-band ports, and no packets received on in-band ports are sent to a management port.